leonardosoteldo/kindle-clips/README.md

 ## Usage

-Use your Kindle 'My Clippings.txt' file as input.
+Use your Kindle 'My Clippings.txt' file as input:

+`$ python3 kindle_clips.py 'My Clippings.txt'`

+This will print some processing messages and the processed clips into stdout in text format.

+`$ python3 kindle_clips.py -q 'My Clippings.txt' -o output.txt`

+This will ignore messages and just write the processed clips into the file 'output.txt', in text format.

 CARE!
 Using the `-o FILE` or `--output FILE` option will overwrite the given FILE, without confirmation.
 This should change in the short term as is not